viant/endly/README.md

 Endly is a highly versatile automation and orchestration platform that provides a wide range of services to support various aspects of software development, testing, deployment, and operations.

-Endly supports a wide range of service actions, each catering to specific automation and testing needs.
 Below is a summary of the types of services Endly can orchestrate, grouped by their primary functionality:

 ### Platform, Infrastructure and Cloud Providers: